Prayers : 3rd Sunday after Pentecost

 We especially raise before You now all those who have asked for our prayers from around the world … those we know in New Zealand, in Singapore, in Argentina, in France, in Australia, in the US, in Canada, in Austria, in Ukraine, in China, in Germany, in the Czech Republic, and any others we now name aloud, or in the silence of our hearts, and those who are known only by You.

-We especially raise before you at this time our recently departed brother Albert (Australia), May (Malaysia), and Philip (New Zealand).
+We especially raise before you at this time our recently departed brothers Richard (Australia), Lee Boon (Singapore), and Beatrice (USA).

 We pray for all the faithful departed, may they now rest in eternal peace as they most surely have risen in glory.